WiseGuru/Community-Digital-Garden-Docs/_errata/Community Docs Customization.md

 	2. ChatGPT proved extremely helpful here
 2. Making sure that `head.html` was complete with content from the original JTD template
 	1. And had to remove references to some other `just-the-docs-head-nav.css` styling files

-3. Added the `just-the-docs-switchable-patch.css` while troubleshooting the button background color
+# Customizing Title
-	1. I could probably revert it, but
+Added the file `_includes/title.html` so I could customize the words without affecting the rest of the site and add an image (the SVG favicon).